arsngan/giftpay-for-zkltc/README.md

 ### To deploy

-> **Deploy the contract from the chat.** The platform compiles the ABI from `src/contract.ts`, deploys it to LitVM Testnet, then rewrites `src/contract.ts` and `src/wagmi.ts` with the live address and RPC.
+> **Deploy the contract.** The platform compiles the ABI from `src/contract.ts`, deploys it to LitVM Testnet, then rewrites `src/contract.ts` and `src/wagmi.ts` with the live address and RPC.
 That's the entire process — there's no manual step on your side.

 Once deployed: